 What concerned the authors was that this growth did not come from the World Bank, but the US mutual funds that buy bonds in emerging markets.

-Big funds like BlackRock, Franklin Templeton and Pimco were flooded with money from investors eager to place their money in high-yield bonds of high-yield corporations and countries.
+Big funds like BlackRock, Franklin Templeton and Pimco were flooded with money from investors.
+They were eager to place their money in high-yield bonds of high-yield corporations and countries.

 Among the beneficiaries of these investments we can include companies such as Petrobras (Brazil), Pemex (Mexico), Gazprom (Russia) and real estate developers in China.